 Conclusion

-This study demonstrates the successful development and validation of a RAG system integrating extensive ACR/EULAR guidelines.
-The system significantly improves answer quality compared to a baseline LLM, providing a promising foundation for reliable, AI-driven clinical decision support tools in rheumatology to enhance guideline adherence.
+This study demonstrates the successful development and evaluation of a RAG system integrating extensive EULAR/ACR guidelines for adult rheumatology.
+The system significantly improves answer quality compared to a baseline LLM.
+This provides a robust foundation for reliable, AI-driven clinical decision support tools designed to enhance guideline adherence and evidence-based practice in rheumatology by providing clinicians with rapid, context-aware access to recommendations.

 Key messages